-One of the more exotic, striking and designer group of tropical plants, aroids often hold a special place at the top of every plant-collector’s wishlist.
-From their crystalline and sparkly leaves, to bold contrasting colors, to enormous foliage that make a living space feel truly like an urban jungle, aroids make unique additions to our home.
-The problem is…they’re often regarded as difficult to care for.
+One of the more exotic, striking and designer groups of tropical plants, Aroids often hold a special place at the top of every plant-collector’s wish list.
+From their crystalline and sparkly leaves, to bold contrasting colors, to enormous foliage that make a living space feel truly like an urban jungle, Aroids are a unique addition to our home.
+The problem is…they’re often regarded as being difficult to care for.

-In this post I’m going to cover care and culture of aroids, epiphytic anthuriums and velvet-leaf philodendrons, according to my experience as an indoor grower in Canada.
+In this post I’m going to cover the care and culture of Aroids, epiphytic Anthuriums and velvet-leaf Philodendrons, according to my experience as an indoor grower in Canada.
 That is, growing them in my dry climate (often as low as 18-45%) WITHOUT adding humidifiers to increase humidity.
-If you disagree with my methods, no prob’, you won’t be the first; but hopefully, my photos and plants will speak for themselves and this post will be a kickoff point for others to learn from (for better or worse).
+If you disagree with my methods, no prob’, you won’t be the first; but hopefully, my photos and plants will speak for themselves and this post will be a kickoff point for others to learn from.

 If you’re new to Here…but not, welcome!
 I’m Dustin and this is my plant blog.
 I also have a YouTube channel where I blab about plant care and my collection of orchids, rare tropicals and now aroids.
 If you’d like to keep in touch with future plant posts, follow my Facebook page or subscribe to my YouTube channel.